+As of December 31, 2007 we had \$20.9 million in cash, cash equivalents and marketable securities.
 Our operations have consumed substantial amounts of cash for each of the last seven years.
-We currently believe that our available cash, cash equivalents and marketable securities, including the proceeds from our recently completed (November 2006) financing and our 2005 initial public offering, will be sufficient to fund our anticipated levels of operations through mid-2008.
+We currently believe that our available cash and cash equivalents, including the proceeds from our August 2007 and November 2006 financings and our 2005 initial public offering, will be sufficient to fund our anticipated levels of operations through early 2009.
 However, our business or operations may change in a manner that would consume available resources more rapidly than we anticipate.
-We expect to continue to spend substantial amounts on research and development, including conducting the clinical trial for MelaFind®.
+We expect to continue to spend substantial amounts on research and development, including completing the pivotal clinical trial for MelaFind®.
 We will need additional funds to fully commercialize the product, including development of a direct sales force and expansion of manufacturing capacity.
-We expect that our cash used by operations will increase significantly in each of the next several years, and should we encounter any material delays or impediments, we may need additional funds to complete the development of MelaFind® and commence commercialization of MelaFind® and we will need additional funds to achieve significant commercialization of MelaFind®.
+We expect that our cash used by operations will increase significantly in each of the next several years, and should we encounter any material delays or impediments, we may need additional funds to complete the development of MelaFind® and commence commercialization of MelaFind®, and we will need additional funds to achieve significant commercialization of MelaFind®.
 Any additional financing may be dilutive to stockholders, or may require us to grant a lender a security interest in our assets.
 The amount of funding we will need will depend on many factors, including:

-- · the schedule, costs, and results of our clinical trials; - · the success of our research and development efforts; - · the costs and timing of regulatory approval; - reimbursement amounts for the use of MelaFind® that we are able to obtain from Medicare and third party payers, or the amount of direct payments we are able to obtain from patients and/or physicians utilizing MelaFind®; - · the cost of commercialization activities, including product marketing and building a domestic direct sales force; - the emergence of competing or complementary technological developments; - · the costs of filing, prosecuting, defending and enforcing any patent claims and other rights, including litigation costs and the results of such litigation; - the costs involved in defending any patent infringement actions brought against us by third parties; and - · our ability to establish and maintain any collaborative, licensing or other arrangements, and the terms and timing of any such arrangements.
+- · the schedule, costs, and results of our clinical trials; - · the success of our research and development efforts; - · the costs and timing of regulatory approval; - reimbursement amounts for the use of MelaFind® that we are able to obtain from Medicare and third party payers, or the amount of direct payments we are able to obtain from patients and/or physicians utilizing MelaFind®; - · the cost of commercialization activities, including product marketing and building a domestic direct sales force; - $\bullet \quad \hbox{the emergence of competing or complementary technological developments}; \\$ - the costs of filing, prosecuting, defending and enforcing any patent claims and other rights, including litigation costs and the results of such litigation; - · the costs involved in defending any patent infringement actions brought against us by third parties; and - · our ability to establish and maintain any collaborative, licensing or other arrangements, and the terms and timing of any such arrangements.